AhmedHegazy121/SQL-Projects/README.md

 These queries aim to perform various analyses such as calculating totals, averages, rankings, and detecting duplicates or deviations, making them valuable tools for data analysis and reporting.

-**Insight**
+# Insights

+## Sales Analysis
 - Find the total sales across all orders and by each product.
 Additionally, provide details such as order ID, order date, and sales.
 - Rank each order based on their sales from highest to lowest, and provide details such as order ID and order date.
 - Calculate the total sales using a sliding window of two following rows after the current row, and provide details such as order ID, order date, and sales.
 - Calculate the total sales using a sliding window of two preceding rows before the current row, and provide details such as order ID, order date, and sales.
-- Rank customers based on their total sales.
-- Find the total number of orders and the total number of orders for each customer.
-Additionally, provide details such as order ID and order date.
-- Check for null values by finding the total number of customers and the total number of scores for the customers.
-Additionally, provide all details of customers.
-- Check whether the table Orders contains any duplicate rows by counting the primary key.
 - Find the total sales across all orders and the total sales for each product.
 Additionally, provide details such as order ID and order date.
 - Find the percentage contribution of each product's sales to the total sales.
 - Find the average sales across all orders and the average sales for each product.
 Additionally, provide details such as order ID and order date.
-- Find the average scores of customers.
-Additionally, provide details such as customer ID and last name.
 - Find all orders where sales are higher than the average sales across all orders.
 - Find the highest and lowest sales across all orders and for each product.
 Additionally, provide details such as order ID and order date.
 - Calculate the deviation of each sale from both the minimum and maximum sales amounts.
+- Calculate the moving average of sales for each product over time, including only the next order.

+## Customer Analysis
+- Rank customers based on their total sales.
+- Find the total number of orders and the total number of orders for each customer.
+Additionally, provide details such as order ID and order date.
+- Find the average scores of customers.
+Additionally, provide details such as customer ID and last name.

+## Data Quality Checks
+- Check for null values by finding the total number of customers and the total number of scores for the customers.
+Additionally, provide all details of customers.
+- Check whether the table `Orders` contains any duplicate rows by counting the primary key.

+## Employee Analysis
 - Show the employees who have the highest salaries.
-- Calculate the moving average of sales for each product over time, including only the next order.